cassaundra/time-flo/docs/vnv.md

 finish, consisting of a continuous cycle of task periods and short/long breaks. document.*

-## V&amp;V Plan Description

-*Describe the purpose of this section and outline its contents.
-Only a few sentences are expected here.*

-## Test Plan Description

-*Describe the purpose of this section and outline its contents.
-Only a few sentences are expected here.*

 ### Scope Of Testing

 The underlying functionality of the program will be most rigorously tested,